arvenjadeaguilar/cellagri-cms/src/pages/blog/2018-10-25-interview-maryn-mckenna-author-of-big-chicken.md

 **I don’t think that concern for what is in the meat that people eat has ever gone away.**

 In fact, in the United States, it's my belief that we can trace the change in policy around antibiotic use in meat animals to _consumer pressure_, because the United States doesn't actually change its policy at the federal level until 2017.
 But big companies come out, starting in about 2014.

+> _“Meat has become a vehicle for the transport of antibiotic resistant foodborne bacteria away from farms and animals and into the wider society.”_

 Big poultry companies, beginning with Perdue Foods, committed themselves to **antibiotic-free raising of poultry**.
 The reason they do that is _very explicitly_ because they're getting pressure from consumers who want to spend their dollars on meat that is raised _without routine antibiotic use_.